shredthaGNAR/list-of-my-starred-repos/README.md

 * [bmFtZQ/edge-frfox](https://github.com/bmFtZQ/edge-frfox): A Firefox userChrome.css theme that aims to recreate the look and feel of the Chromium version of Microsoft Edge.
 * [23Bluemaster23/EdgeFox](https://github.com/23Bluemaster23/EdgeFox): Is a userchrome that imitates (or attempts to imitate) the style of Microsoft's Edge Chromiun browser. is a project in development./Es un userchrome que imita (o intenta imitar) el estilo del navegador Edge Chromiun de Microsoft. es un proyecto en desarrollo.
 * [cleidigh/EditEmailSubject-MX](https://github.com/cleidigh/EditEmailSubject-MX): Conversion exercise for Thunderbird MailExtensions
+* [G3root/Eisen-Matrix](https://github.com/G3root/Eisen-Matrix): 🎯 Eisen Matrix is a prioritization app that uses Eisenhower matrix technique as workflow to prioritize a list of tasks & built with React Native for learning purposes.
 * [electron-userland/electron-builder](https://github.com/electron-userland/electron-builder): A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 * [vladimiry/ElectronMail](https://github.com/vladimiry/ElectronMail): Unofficial ProtonMail Desktop App
 * [ayushhroyy/elegantfox](https://github.com/ayushhroyy/elegantfox): firefox themed context and bookmark menus